 A little story

 I was right in the middle of the last chapter of a memoir I was ghostwriting for a client when the phone rang.
-Normally, I don’t like to be interrupted while writing, as it breaks my creative flow, but I worried that it might be a writer with a question, so I picked up (I also coach budding writers from time to time).
+Normally, I don’t like to be interrupted while writing, as it breaks my creative flow, but I worried that it might be a writer with a question, so I picked up.

 “Hello?”
 I asked.